How Shelfie Preps for the Holiday (but Mostly Leans Out on Thanksgiving)

 5. Make a List

-The night before I travel, I grab a chalk marker and write a list of “do not forget” items on my hallway mirror, right near my front door (my only door).
-The items on this list are things I will still need to use in the AM and haven’t packed yet: phone charger, computer charger, laptop, work, headphones, face lotion, toothpaste, etc.
+The night before I travel, I grab a chalk marker and write a list of “do not forget” items on my hallway mirror, located right near my front door (my only door).
+The items on this list are things I’ll still need to use in the AM and haven’t packed yet: phone charger, computer charger, laptop, work, headphones, face lotion, toothpaste, etc.

 6. Shut-down the Shelfie Shack